-The Letters of Paul
+Our Sources: The Letters Of Paul

-- Paul is credited with writing 13 letters.
-They account for nearly half of the New Testament's 27 books. - Undisputed: Romans, 1 Corinthians, 2 Corinthians, Galatians, Philippians, 1 Thessalonians, Philiemon - Deutero-Pauline Epistles: Ephesians, Colossians, 2 Thessalonians - Pastoral Epistles: 1 Timothy, 2 Timothy, Titus
+• Undisputed: Romans, 1 Corinthians, 2 Corinthians, Galatians, Philippians, 1 Thessalonians, Philiemon

+Deutero-Pauline Epistles: Ephesians, Colossians, 2 Thessalonians

+• Pastoral Epistles: 1 Timothy, 2 Timothy, Titus

-The Acts Of The Apostles
+Our Sources: Acts Of The Apostles

-- Our other source for St. Paul.

-- Written by the anonymous other of Luke.

-- Acts picks up the story of Jesus after his ascension.

-- It deals with the spread of Christianity throughout the Mediterranean world, and the evolution of the religion from all Jewish to the inclusion of Gentiles.

-- Paul is the hero of Acts.
+- Written by the anonymous other of Luke. - Acts picks up the story of Jesus after his ascension. - It deals with the spread of Christianity throughout the Mediterranean world, and the evolution of the religion from all Jewish to the inclusion of Gentiles. - Paul is the hero of Acts.